beaverbuilder/documentation/docs/beaver-themer/introduction/about-release.md

 toc_max_heading_level: 2
 ---

-Beaver Builder 2.7 includes the following new features and improvements.
+Beaver Themer 1.4 includes the following new features and improvements.
 ## Layout enhancements

 ### Singular layouts can have Beaver Builder layouts in the post content area